rickhull/hello-nix/README.md

 This is my revised version of the instructions here: https://christine.website/blog/how-i-start-nix-2020-03-08

-We're using direnv, niv, and lorri to craft a shell environment optimized for Nix workflows, on a per-directory basis.
+Let's use direnv, niv, and lorri to craft a shell environment optimized for Nix workflows, on a per-directory basis.
 **Direnv** maintains a project-specific shell environment, triggered by entering the project directory.